13 Visualising data with ggplot2

 Figure 13.28: Dodged Bar Chart with padding between bars

-Finally, there is one more position namely position_fill()
+Finally, there is one more position namely position_fill() which

 stacks bars and standardises each stack to have constant height.
 Refer